Slavic speakers in Ottoman Macedonia: Language, economy, and society

 In the region of Macedonia, Greek-speakers were concentrated in a littoral zone, covering the southern parts of contemporary Greek Macedonia, southwards of the cities of Kastoria, Edessa, and Serres.
 To the north of this imaginary line, Greek was spoken regularly in the cities, while in the countryside most Christians were Slav-speakers.
-From the mid-eighteenth till the mid-nineteenth century Greek-, Vlach- and Albanian-speakers migrated under Albanian pressure from Epirus to Macedonia, forming new villages or settling in Slav-speaking existing ones, and were linguistically assimilated in most cases.
+From the mid-eighteenth till the mid-nineteenth century Greek-, Aromanian- and Albanian-speakers migrated under Albanian pressure from Epirus to Macedonia, forming new villages or settling in Slav-speaking existing ones, and were linguistically assimilated in most cases.
 Slavic-speakers, predominating in the rural parts of the region, laboured in Turkish chifliks in the plains or inhabited free mountainous villages and worked as itinerant specialized craftsmen, e.g. builders, across the Balkan peninsula.
 Only a few populated the region's urban centers, until the growing stream of migration from the countryside to the cities over the nineteenth century.
-As happened in the case of Vlachs, Slavs migrants to the cities usually adopted Greek culture and were married into other groups of Orthodox Christians.
+As happened in the case of Aromanians, Slavs migrants to the cities usually adopted Greek culture and were married into other groups of Orthodox Christians.

 At the beginning of the nineteenth century, Slav peasants identified themselves based on belonging to their family, village, or local region or as "Rum", i.e. members of the Rum millet, the Greek-dominated politico-religious community of Orthodox Christians.
 The Slavs of Macedonia generally referred to themselves and were known as "Bulgarians".
-The word "Bulgar" invoked the idea of a poor, Slav-speaking peasant, the stereotypical negative image of the labourers of lowland chiftliks as dull and uncivilized.
+In the times of late modern period, before the rise of nationalism, the word "Bulgar" invoked the idea of a poor, Slav-speaking peasant, the stereotypical negative image of the labourers of lowland chiftliks as dull and uncivilized.
 As it described their actual socio-economic status, the term "Bulgar" could be used as a term of identification in tandem with "Rum", which denoted membership in the community of Orthodox Christians and implied the aspiration of elevation to the higher social status of cultured Hellenized urbanites.

 By the early years of the nineteenth century, peasant communities of Macedonia experienced the formation of deep divisions between various social and professional groups over the appointment of community leaders and the allocation of natural resources.
+Per Apostolos Vacalopoulos, Evliya Çelebi and Hadji Kalfa were the last foreign travellers to mention during the 17th century Serbs in the area.
+From the beginning of the 18th century, there is mention only of Bulgarians, which reveals they formed the largest Slavic community and gradually absorbed the sparse Serbian villagers in the area.
+As a result, after the rise of nationalism during the 19th century, the Slavic-speakers in Macedonia, already Bulgarian by name, began to acquire mainly Bulgarian national identity.